ory/docs/docs/hydra/sdk/api.md

 If the service supports TLS Edge Termination, this endpoint does not require the `X-Forwarded-Proto` header to be set.

-Be aware that if you are running multiple nodes of this service, the health status will never refer to the cluster state, only to a single instance.

 #### Responses

 <a id="get-service-version-responses"></a>